AlexDM0/EVE-NodeJS/npm_module/evejs/README.md

 ### Transports
 EveJS currently supports two transport layers.
 These are stand-alone and determined by the address to which the message is sent.

-- **p2p** - Peer 2 Peer, or local transport is loaded by default for sending messages within the same Eve instance.
+- **local** - Local transport is loaded by default for sending messages within the same Eve instance.

 ```
-options = {}; // the p2p transport layer has no options
+options = {}; // the local transport layer has no options

-example: "p2p://agentName"
+example: "local://agentName"
 ```

 - **http** - When http is selected, EveJS automatically creates a native Nodejs server to listen on a pre-/userdefined port.
-EveJS can be configured to send a message over the p2p transport if the agent is detected on the same instance to increase performance.
+EveJS can be configured to send a message over the local transport if the agent is detected on the same instance to increase performance.

 ```
 options: {
     port: 3000,
     path: myAgents,
-    p2pIfAvailable: false
+    localShortcut: false
 };

 example: "http://127.0.0.1:3000/myAgents/agentName"